 ~ photo by Brian Hatton ~

 From 2005-2010, Ms. Williamson was the vocal soloist with The United States Coast Guard Band.
-In this versatile and high-profile position she sang for Presidents, Joint Chiefs of Staff, and all Secretaries of the Department of Homeland Security.
-She performed at the state funeral of President Gerald Ford and was featured in the 2009 National Cherry Blossom Festival.
-In 2006 and 2007 she performed the National Anthem at the Indianapolis 500 for live audiences of over 400,000 people.
-In her more than two hundred performances with the Coast Guard Band she performed in thirty-four states in the U.S. and in Japan singing patriotic songs, opera arias, classical chamber works, and the American Songbook.
-She is featured on six Coast Guard Band recordings including the 2009 release, Live in Japan, and 2008's Baby, It's Cold Outside.
+In this high-profile position she sang for Presidents, Supreme Court Justices, Joint Chiefs of Staff, Cabinet Members, Senators, and Congressmen.
+In 2006 and 2007 she performed the National Anthem at the Indianapolis 500 for live audiences of over 400,000 and millions on television world-wide.
+In her more than two hundred performances with the Coast Guard Band she performed in thirty-four states in the U.S. and throughout Japan singing patriotic songs, opera arias, classical chamber works, and the American Songbook.
+She is featured on six Coast Guard Band recordings.

-Ms. Williamson earned a Master of Music in voice at the Yale School of Music in 2012, a Performer’s Certificate from the University of Connecticut, and a Bachelor of Music in voice performance from the Peabody Conservatory of Music at Johns Hopkins University.
-She has been a young artist at The Glimmerglass Festival, Chautauqua Opera, and Connecticut Opera.
-Ms. Williamson has been a finalist in competitions with the Connecticut Opera Guild, Annapolis Opera, the Philharmonic Society of Arlington, and Lakes Region Opera.
+Ms. Williamson holds a Master of Music in voice from the Yale School of Music, as well as a Performer’s Certificate from the University of Connecticut, and a Bachelor of Music in voice performance from the Peabody Conservatory of Music at Johns Hopkins University.
+She has been a young artist at The Glimmerglass Festival, Chautauqua Opera, and Connecticut Opera and has been an award winner in competitions with The Metropolitan Opera National Council, Connecticut Opera Guild, and Annapolis Opera.

-Lisa grew up in Alexandria, Virginia and now makes her home in Connecticut with her husband, Adam, who is the tenor saxophonist with the United States Coast Guard Band.
+Lisa, the daughter of two military musicians, grew up in Alexandria, Virginia.
+She now makes her home in Connecticut with her husband, Lieutenant Commander Adam Williamson, the director of the United States Coast Guard Band.